 It’s not only important for you to rank high for your search term, but also to create trust and a sense of authority.
-You must appear to be the best search result, not just in technical and content sense, but also in reality.
-Popularity, quality and relevance are everything.
+You must appear to be the best search result, not just in a technical and content sense, but also in reality.
+Popularity, quality, and relevance are everything.

 A lot of it comes down to link building